tuva-health/tuva/README.md

 | [procedures](models/stage/procedures.sql) | One record per procedure which links back to encounters. |

 ## Use Cases
-This section summarizes all currently available use cases.
+This section summarizes all currently available logic.

 ### Chronic Conditions
 For several types of analyses (e.g. utilization, spend, outcomes, risk-adjustment, etc.) it's necessary to know if a patient has any number of chronic conditions.
 The models in this part of the project create 69 chronic conditions flags at the patient-level (i.e. one record per patient).
 A 'long' version of the table includes metrics related to each condition such as date of onset, most recent diagnosis date, and total number of encounters with the chronic condition.